-Apixaban superior to warfarin across range of patient risk scoresOctober 1st, 2012 in Cardiology /
+Apixaban superior to warfarin across range of patient risk scoresOctober 1, 2012 in Medicine & Health / Cardiology

 A new anticoagulant called apixaban is superior to warfarin in preventing stroke with consistent effects across a wide range of stroke and bleeding risk in patients with atrial fibrillation, according to Duke University Medical Center researchers.